cultural-impact-of-warfare

-The Role of Shields in Germanic Warfare
+The Use of Spiked Shields and Other Defensive Innovations in Germanic Combat

-Spiked Shields – Innovation and Purpose
+Spiked Shields: Innovation and Purpose

 Archaeological Evidence of Shield Spikes